Sarthak-kshirsagar/MedVault/README.md

 - **Secure Data Storage**: Utilizes smart contracts to securely store medical data, accessible only by authorized doctors.
 - **AI Features**: Includes AI features such as vitamin deficiency detection, breast cancer screening, etc.

+## Django Repository

+The repository containing the Django backend code can be found [here](https://github.com/utkarshpatil-13/renderdjangoexample).

 ## Screenshots

 ### Login Page using Firebase Phone Authentication  ::  Users can securely log in to the app using Firebase phone authentication.